doomnor/anki-manual-zh-tw/src/filtered-decks.md

 ## Home Decks

-When a card is moved to a filtered deck, it retains a link to the deck, from which it came.
-That previous deck is said to be the card's 'home deck'.
+When a card is moved to a filtered deck, it retains a link to the deck it was in previously.
+That previous deck is said to be the card’s 'home deck'.

 Cards automatically return to their home deck after they are studied in